-New York State Department of Financial Services (NYDFS) legislation requires financial organizations to have comprehensive cybersecurity plans.
+The New York State Department of Financial Services (NYDFS) requires financial organizations to implement specific cybersecurity assurances to their systems.

 In February 2017, the NYDFS issued a new cybersecurity regulation for banks, insurance companies, and other financial institutions.